NHR 2.0: IFICI+

 • They must not have been tax residents in Portugal during the previous five years.

-4. Individuals engaged in research and development activities, whose expenses are eligible for the purposes of the tax incentive system in research and business development, as outlined in the Investment Tax Code.
+4. Research and development functions whose expenses qualify under the R&D tax incentive system provided in the Investment Tax Code.

 Key Differences Between the Old NHR and the New IFICI+